edinburgh-napier/set09121/lectures/lecture4.md

 - Behaviours are the actions that an object undertakes.  <!-- .element: class="fragment" -->
  - Object-orientation calls these methods.  <!-- .element: class="fragment" -->
- - Some of the behaviours are on the state of the object.  <!-- .element: class="fragment" -->
+ - Many of the behaviours are interlinked with the state of the object.  <!-- .element: class="fragment" -->
   - An engine requires fuel to be turned on.  <!-- .element: class="fragment" -->
   - We will look at state and state management later in the module.  <!-- .element: class="fragment" -->
   - Remember: our formal rules can restrict our formal procedures.  <!-- .element: class="fragment" -->
  - Behaviours can be complicated.  <!-- .element: class="fragment" -->
 - What object behaviours of objects do you see in other systems?  <!-- .element: class="fragment" -->
 - Rules and Procedures of Formal Elements can help us extract some of the object behaviours.  <!-- .element: class="fragment" -->
- - Rules and Procedures > Behaviours (Systems)  <!-- .element: class="fragment" -->

 ---